Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 The Hunters noticed *that* shit.
 And now he got his hands on an actual fuckin’ Alpha.

 So he tore its body apart.
 By hand.
-And by God it was fuckin’ *beautiful.* He din’t take his time or nothin’ but sweet Jesus he could murder these fucks all day long…
+And by God it was fuckin’ *beautiful.* He din’t take his time or nothin’ but sweet Jesus he could murder these fucks all day long...

 Rest of the team piled on a storm of bullets on the one with a broken cloak.
 It dragged its damaged arm up to shield its head as its legs smashed and buckled under it, then Base was on it with a roar and pulling its head off.